Open 8am-5pm Monday to Friday

 • If pH is low (<6.0), apply lime based on the buffer pH guidance.

-Choosing the Right Fertilizer and Lime
+Choosing the Right Soil Amendments and Lime

-Fertilizer Selection Tips:
+Amendment Selection Tips:

 • Apply at the Right Time: Early spring and fall for cool-season grasses; late spring for warm-season.